michael-chung-mc/html__css__javascript__jest/README.md

 7. If all goes well, you should see a new image on the page every time you refresh.

   - While we are pushing this API key to the frontend, this isn’t something you should do with any key that is not free.
 Keys used on the client-side are considered public knowledge, so caution must be taken with sensitive and non-free keys.
 Handling keys without pushing them to the frontend will be taught in later sections if you haven’t already learned it in the Ruby course.
+8. Add a button that fetches a new image without refreshing the page

-8. Add a search box so users can search for specific gifs.
+9. Add a search box so users can search for specific gifs.
 You should also investigate adding a .catch() to the end of the promise chain in case Giphy doesn’t find any gifs with the searched keyword.
 Add a default image, or an error message if the search fails.